ftyers/commonvoice-utils/README.md

 # Common Voice Utils

-This repository collects together linguistic processing data for using dataset dumps from the Common Voice project.
+This repository collects together basic linguistic processing data for using dataset dumps from the Common Voice project.
 It aims to provide a one-stop-shop for utilities and data useful in training ASR and TTS systems.